-(1976) claimed a value of one for twentieth century America, but some older and many recent investigators have concluded that the elasticity of substitution was considerably lower-in some cases as low as 0.2 - 0.3 (Acemoglou 2003, Antràs 2004, David and van de Klundert 1965, Lucas 1969, Mallick 2006, McAdam and Willman 2006).
+figure, the Cobb-Douglas isoquant is quite flat, while the translog is closer to the right angle of a Leontief fixed proportions technology.
+The elasticity of substitution between capital and labour was estimated by trial and improvement to be approximately 0.2 in 1810.10 Berndt (1976) claimed a value of one for twentieth century America, but some older and many recent investigators have concluded that the elasticity of substitution was considerably lower - in some cases as low as 0.2-0.3 (Acemoglu, 2003; Antràs, 2004; David and van de Klundert, 1965; Lucas, 1969; McAdam and Willman, 2006).
 The production function of industrializing Britain used here is consistent with this line of research.

-The low elasticity of substitution between capital and labour reflected important features of industrializing Britain.
+The low elasticity of substitution between capital and labour reflected two important features of industrializing Britain.
+First, much of the investment was in social overhead capital (Feinstein, 1988, p.
+431), and that did not admit much substitutability between capital and labour.
 The population was expanding, and industrialization meant urbanization.
 Each new job, in other words, required a large dollop of housing and infrastructure.
-The British industrial revolution was done on the cheap, so far as this kind of investment was concerned (Williamson 1990), so these dollops were as small as possible and did not admit much substitutability with labour.
-Industrial plant and equipment, where one might have expected more scope for factor substitution, was only a small share of investment (Feinstein 1988b, p.
-431).
+The British industrial revolution was done on the cheap, so far as this kind of investment was concerned (Williamson, 1990), so these dollops were as small as possible and did not admit much substitutability with labour.
 As Britain was industrializing, capital was required in fixed proportion to labour, and that is what the low elasticity of substitution picks up.
 Later, when the urban structure was stabilized, the substitution of capital for labour at the plant level influenced the aggregate statistics more, and estimated elasticities of substitution were greater.